-Go to the emergency room or call the local emergency number (such as 911) if you suspect botulism.
+Go to the emergency room or call 911 or the local emergency number if you suspect botulism.

 NEVER give honey or corn syrup to infants younger than 1 year old.
 Never give even just a little taste on a pacifier.